AlexsLemonade/refinebio-py/docs/quickstart.rst

 After you set up and activate a Token you can start creating and downloading Datasets.

-pyrefinebio provides the function `download_dataset()` that makes creating and downloading Datasets super easy.
+pyrefinebio provides the function `download_dataset()` for creating and downloading Datasets.
 It will will automatically handle every part of the creation and download process for you.

 `download_dataset()` requires that you pass in the parameters `path`, `email_address`, and either `dataset_dict` or `experiments`.